 Despite being played on ice, the NHL season runs from crisp October all the way into sunny June, when the Stanley Cup is awarded.
-The betting lines for NHL games are usually released the night before the action, and there are many ways to wager
+The betting lines for NHL games are usually available the night before the action, and there are many ways to get started NHL hockey betting.

 Much like baseball, hockey doesn’t offer quite as many betting options as football and basketball, given the close, usually low-scoring nature of the game.
 For that reason, moneyline betting is the most common option for NHL wagers.
 So let’s start there.

 Even if you’re not a huge hockey fan, you might enjoy betting on NHL action, as long as you’re a fan of winning.
 Hockey is a notoriously tough game to predict because the gap between the best team and worst team in the league is not that big.
 While that makes it tough for bettors to pick winners, it makes it equally tough for bookmakers to set lines.
 For instance, sportsbooks treat hockey like other sports when it comes to home-ice/home-field advantage, building it into the line.
 But statistics and history don’t necessarily justify it, as there’s much less benefit to playing in your own barn in hockey.
 If you do the research, it’s not hard to find value betting hockey on the moneyline.

 When you bet on the NHL moneyline, you’re simply betting who will win the game.

 Note: The Three-Way Moneyline